monome/docs/docs/modular/ansible/index.md

 file on disk, or restore presets from such a file.
 In addition to archiving or sharing app presets, this can be useful for making backups before updating to a new firmware revision, because future versions will be able to load files saved by older versions.
+Note that Ansible can be a little picky about USB disks it will talk to, it's possible you may need to try a couple for this to work.
+If you attach an [FTDI cable](/docs/modular/dev), Ansible prints a fair amount of diagnostic information to the UART which may be helpful for troubleshooting loading errors.

 To save presets:

-* Press KEY 2. the orange LED turns on to indicate that the device is armed for saving.
+* Press KEY 2. the white LED turns on to indicate that the device is armed for saving.

 * Press the MODE key to cancel, or press KEY 2 again to write the